djf604/RiboHMM/README.md

 The `freq` array is the observed frequencies of the Kozak model, and `altfreq` is the background frequencies.

+## virtualenv with uv
+To create a virtualenv with all required dependencies, execute `uv sync`.
+A `.venv` folder will be created.
+To install `uv`, refer to the documentation [here](https://docs.astral.sh/uv/getting-started/installation/).

 ## Support
 If errors are encountered, please open an issue on this repository with a detailed bug report.